sn1de/mark_maker/README.md

 ### Code Examples

-Standard markdown code blocks and embedding are supported, as well as github flavored markdown fenced code blocks.
+Standard markdown code blocks and `code span` are supported, as well as github flavored markdown fenced code blocks.

     some_code = [ "# add it up",